How better nutrition can improve your vision

 Pro-vitamin A carotenoids.
 Alpha-carotene, beta-carotene and beta-cryptoxanthin are called pro-vitamin A carotenoids because your body converts them to vitamin A during digestion.

 Lutein and zeaxanthin.
-Lutein and zeaxanthin (LOO-teen and zee-ah-ZAN-thin) are important to your eyes because they help protect your retina from damage caused by the sun's harmful ultraviolet (UV) rays and high-energy visible (HEV) light.
+Lutein and zeaxanthin (LOO-teen and zee-ah-ZAN-thin) are important to your eyes because they can help protect your retina from damage caused by the sun's harmful ultraviolet (UV) rays and high-energy visible (HEV) light.
 Prolonged exposure to UV and HEV rays may damage the retina and increase your risk of developing macular degeneration.

 Some research suggests lutein and zeaxanthin also may reduce your risk of cataracts later in life.